Location: Kenora, Ontario

 Duties include, but are not limited to:

-- Ensure that Community Wellness Worker program is delivered in the spirit and philosophy of the Métis Nation of Ontario’s Statement of Prime Purpose
+- Ensure that Community Support Services program is delivered in the spirit and philosophy of the Métis Nation of Ontario’s Statement of Prime Purpose

-- Provide education/information related to health and well-being and activities to reduce isolation.
+- Provide education/information related to health and well-being and activities to reduce isolation through workshops or group based activities.

 - Record client services in the Online Health and Access Tracking System (OHATS).